Jonathan Wells (American football): Professional career

-Houston Texans

 Wells was selected by the Houston Texans in the fourth round, with the 99th overall pick, of the 2002 NFL draft.
 He played for the Texans from 2002 to 2005.
 He became a free agent after the 2005 season.

-Indianapolis Colts

 Wells signed with the Indianapolis Colts on August 29, 2006.
 He was released on September 2, 2006.

 Post-football career

 After his football career, Wells co-founded From the Ground Up Records with fellow NFL player, Charles Grant and Carlos Diaz.
-The label has signed multiple artists such as Titanium, King Kun, Gangsta Luck, and Solid (American Rapper),and Mullage who are now signed to Jive Records.
+The label has signed multiple artists such as Titanium, King Kun, Gangsta Luck, and Solid (American Rapper), and Mullage who are now signed to Jive Records.